-- 3.13.
-Review and recommend to the Board Management's recommendations with regard to any significant changes in the pension plans for excluded employees and executives, including any supplemental plans, to ensure overall competitiveness of the pension plans. - 3.14.
+- 3.12.
+Review and recommend to the Board Management's recommendations with regard to any significant changes in the pension plans for excluded employees and executives, including any supplemental plans, to ensure overall competitiveness of the pension plans. - 3.13.
 Review with the President any substantial outside commitments that the President is considering before the commitment is made.
 This includes commitments to act as a director or trustee of for-profit, not-for-profit and government organizations.
-Annually review with the President the outside commitments of the Vice Presidents as directors or trustees of other organizations; and, - 3.15.
-Annually review those risks in the Enterprise Risk Management Program's risk register which have been assigned to this Committee.
+Annually review with the President the outside commitments of the Vice Presidents as directors or trustees of other organizations; and, - 3.14.
+Annually review the Enterprise Risk Management Program's risk register with a particular focus on those risks which fall within the mandate of the Human Resources and Compensation Committee.

-- 4.1 The Committee will report its discussions to the Board by distributing the minutes of its meetings and, where appropriate, by oral report at the next meeting of the Board of every major matter considered since the Board's last meeting. - 4.2 The Committee will annually review and recommend changes to its terms of reference.
+- 4.1.
+The Committee will report its discussions to the Board by distributing the minutes of its meetings and, where appropriate, by oral report at the next meeting of the Board of every major matter considered since the Board's last meeting. - 4.2.
+The Committee will annually review and recommend changes to its terms of reference.